-- All non-residential developments with car parking to include electric vehicle charging points for employees or customers use.
-All proposals should include publically accessible rapid electric vehicle charging points where possible and appropriate.
-The number of points will be at the discretion of the Council and will be determined by: - The size and type of the new development; - The number of expected employees, customers or car parking spaces; - The accessibility of the location; - The expected length of stay. - Within new residential developments, all new houses with a garage or off street parking must include an external electrical socket with suitable voltage and wiring for the safe charging of electrical vehicles; - Schemes for new apartments and houses with separate parking areas must include a scheme for communal charging points.
+- and will be determined by: - The size and type of the new development;

+- The expected length of stay. - Schemes for new apartments and houses with separate parking areas must include a scheme for communal charging points.
 The number of housing units will determine the number of points required; - All new developments must have sufficient infrastructure to provide additional charging points to meet future demand; - Management arrangements should be in place for all publically available or communal electric vehicle charging points to ensure charging points are working and readily available.
 This may include: - Regular maintenance to ensure points are not faulty; - Ensuring any faulty points are fixed quickly; - Maximum charge times and sanctions for users who block access to a point for other users.